 The third volume of diaries from the bestselling author and former director of both the National Portrait Gallery and the Victoria & Albert Museum.

-As with the two previous volumes, here is a wonderful window on to Roy Strong's world.
-His encounters with churchmen, politicians, royalty - and friends old and new - are all described with a telling eye for detail and delicious wit.
-While there is frustration at the changing world around him, and the loss of beloved friends, TYPES AND SHADOWS is a hugely informative and entertaining record of a uniquely full and colourful life.
+Encounters with churchmen, politicians, royalty - and friends old and new - are all described with a telling eye for detail and delicious wit.
+While there is frustration at the changing world around him, Types and Shadows is a hugely informative and entertaining record of a uniquely full and colourful life.

 Sir Roy Strong CH, historian, diarist and gardener, was Director of the National Portrait Gallery and the Victoria & Albert Museum.
 His previous two volumes of his diaries: SPLENDOURS AND MISERIES and SCENES AND APPARITIONS brilliantly cover the years 1967-2003.
 His acclaimed THE STORY OF BRITAIN was updated and reissued in 2018.